DanielBahamon/blazechat/README.md

 A dynamic text helper, backed by GPT itself, is used to generate static text in the user interface.
 This means that you can instantly internationalize your app by changing the preferred language in user settings.
 Admins can enter freeform text, while normal users get a dropdown with pre-approved selection options.

 ## Roadmap
-We plan to continue adding features (and outside code contributors! hint, hint) at a rapid pace over the coming months, as we strive to make MagmaChat the world’s best platform for building GPT-backed apps.
+We plan to continue adding features (and outside code contributors! hint, hint) at a rapid pace over the coming months, as we strive to make BlazeChat the world’s best platform for building GPT-backed apps.

 Here are some of the cool features we are envisioning: